bbqkees/ems-esp-domoticz-plugin/README.md

 Domoticz plugin for the EMS Wi-Fi Gateway with Proddy's EMS-ESP firmware.

 --You are now viewing the development branch.--
+On first run the plugin will add a new thermostat device for all heating circuits hc1 to hc4.
+If you previously used the thermostat you now need to control it via the new Thermostat hc1.
+In some cases your thermostat is coupled to another heating circuit than hc1, in those cases you need to use the other hc.

+This version also supports 5 Dallas temperature sensors and several other new parameters.

 ## When do you need this?
 If you are using the [EMS Wi-Fi Gateway](https://shop.hotgoodies.nl/ems/) (or another setup with) with [Proddy's EMS-ESP firmware](https://github.com/proddy/EMS-ESP) in combination with Domoticz.<br>